Kim Ahlroos

-Kim Ahlroos (July 2, 1971) is a Finnish retired professional ice hockey winger who played in Finland and throughout Europe.
+Kim Ahlroos (born July 2, 1971) is a Finnish retired professional ice hockey winger who played in Finland and throughout Europe.

 Career

 Ahlroos began his career with hometown club HIFK, coming through the junior ranks before making his SM-liiga debut during the 1990–91 season.
 During this time, Ahlroos also spent time on loan at another Helsinki based club, Karhu-Kissat.

 After 4 years with HIFK, Karhu-Kissat and a short stint with Czech Extraliga side HC Stadion Hradec Kralove, Ahlroos moved to another SM-liiga outfit, the Turku-based TuTo Hockey for the 1995–6 season.
 TuTo would have a disappointing season, which saw them finish last in the standings and subsequently get relegated at the end of the season.
 Following this, Ahlroos moved to Hyvinkään Ahmat of the I-Divisioona for the 1996–97 season.
 He would return to the SM-liiga the following season, playing 42 games for KalPa.
 Following his stint in Kuopio, Ahlroos moved to Poland to play for Podhale Nowy Targ in the Ekstraklasa helping the team finish 3rd overall.

 For the 1999–2000 season Ahlroos, alongside Podhale teammate Mikko Koivunoro, would move to the United Kingdom in order to play for BISL outfit Newcastle Riverkings.
 The Riverkings had been purchased by SM-liiga side Jokerit in the off-season, and installed Jukka Jalonen as head coach.
 As a result of the Finnish connection, Ahlroos would be one of twelve Finns to dress for the Riverkings over the course of the season.